Honda CB400T: Background

-British market
+UK market

 The CB400T Dream was introduced in 1977.
 It has alloy and steel compound Comstar wheels.
 Fuelling is provided by 32 mm Keihin carburettors.
 Braking is provided by a single hydraulic front disc and an expanding rear drum.
 The Dream was also available in a 250 cc CB250T version to comply with the UK learner regulations at the time.
 Period reviews stated the bike was a mid-range tourer with rider comfort being considered one of its best attributes.

 The Dream was only on sale for a six-month period before it was succeeded by the Euro-styled CB250N and CB400N Super Dream in 1978.

-American market
+US market

 In the United States, the CB400T was known as the "Hawk" (stylised as "HaWk").
 They were advertised under the slogan "Fly the Hawk – motorcycling will never be the same".
 The CB400T was marketed alongside the mechanically similar, more cruiser-inspired Honda CM400.
 It was launched in 1978 in three different variants, the CB400TI Hawk I, CB400TII Hawk II and CB400A Hawk Hondamatic.